 Similar Posts

 1. This was extremely useful!
-I took notes and plan to Add Krista to my social media!
+I took notes!
 As a new blogger I am spending alot of my time researching how to, what to do etc when I am not writing a blog post.
 I am trying to learn as much as I can.
 Thanks for posting this

-2. This is such a great list!
+4. This is such a great list!
 I evaluated myself as I read along and found a few areas that I can definitely work on.
-Krista, you know I love your stuff.
-Thanks for this post, and thank you for introducing me to a new blog to check out!
+You know I love your stuff.
+Thanks for this post.

 I think with most of these it’s a matter of having patience, but not just passively waiting.

-Patience is so important with all aspect of blogging but particularly the monetisation side of things.
+Patience is so important with all aspect of blogging but particularly the monetization side of things.

 I hope you enjoy the rest of the bog 🙂